 Displays a histogram of the target image and enables interactive adjustment of contrast and brightness by manipulation of the display range.

 Allows you to change the colormap of the target figure.
 You can select one of the MATLAB colormaps, select a colormap variable from the MATLAB workspace, or enter a custom MATLAB expression.

 Displays a draggable, resizable rectangle on an image.
 You can move and resize the rectangle to define the crop region.
 Double-click to perform the crop operation or select Crop Image from the context menu.

 Display Range tool

-Displays a text string identifying the display range values of the associated image.
+Displays the display range values of the associated image.

 Image Information toolim

 Displays basic attributes about the target image.
 If the image displayed was specified as a graphics file, the tool displays any metadata that the image file might contain.